-- Crows are a federally regulated migratory species; however, no HIP number is required and hunters may use unplugged shotguns to hunt them.
+- Crows are a federally regulated migratory species; however, no HIP registration is required and hunters may use unplugged shotguns to hunt them.

 Continuous open season on private lands.

 - Groundhog hunting on National Forest lands and Department lands is permitted from September 1–March 10 and during the spring turkey season.

 - Groundhog hunting is permitted during the spring squirrel season only on Department lands that are open for spring squirrel hunting.